g8tr1522/LuaArrayMethods/README.md

 **lamarray methods**

-- lam objects have the all the basic functions as class methods.
+- lam objects have the all the Basic functions as class methods.
 	- They are accessed with the colon syntax.
-	- `lam_obj:basicfoo(...)`
+	- `lam_obj:basicfoo(...)` -- (don't ever pass the object when using the colon syntax).
 - Manipulators:
 	- Come in two styles: "non-destructive", and "underscored"/"destructive"
 	- Non-destructive manipulators:
 		- These have a caveat: Doing `lam_obj:manip(...)` doesn't change the VLA in `lam_obj`
 		- This would return the new result though.
-		- More specifically, these return a VLA with the new result.
-(This may change in the future)
+		- These always return a new copy of the original lamarray.
 	- Underscored/Destructive manipulators:
 		- If you want to change `lam_obj` with a manipulator, add an underscore to the end of the function call:
 		- `lam_obj:basicfoo_(...)` Permanently changes the VLA inside `lam_obj`
 		- These have a cool 'chaining' feature.
 		- Eg, you can do this: `lam_obj:add_(5):shuffle_():mult_(1/3)`
-		- This is because all underscored methods return `self` as it's first return value.
+		- This is because all underscored methods return a reference to the original (but modified) lamarray.
 - 'meta' or 'object' functions
 	- These are methods that work specifically on lam objects.

+# **Installation**
+_If "lam.lua" is in the root directory of your main file_, then simply require the `lam` module from "lam.lua" and you should be good to go.

+_Else,_
+declare a global constant `_lamroot` in your main.
+This should be a string containing the path to "lam.lua" relative to your main file.

+Eg, if your project folder was:
+    - 'project/main.lua'
+    - 'project/src/LuaArrayMethods/lam.lua'
+Then in your main file, you should add two statements:
+    - `_lamroot = 'src/LuaArrayMethods/'`
+    - `lam = require(_lamroot..'lam')`

-# Why did you do this?
+# **Why did you do this?**
 I wrote this to assist with music-making purposes.
 But fear not: lam is very generic and the only music-related function is 'notes2midi'.

 I did this to try and emulate the handy Ruby array methods that I grew fond of using from _SonicPi_ (a music-making 'IDE' of sorts which uses Ruby).